 Place the chocolate covered grahams on parchment paper or tin-foil and let them set.
 If you're in a hurry, place the parchment paper or tin-foil on a cookie sheet and place the cookies in the fridge for 10 minutes or so and then take them out and voila...you're ready to rock and roll!

 I let mine set out about 20-30 minutes at room temperature, and then they were ready for devouring.

-For the mummy eyeballs, I used red mini m&m's and for the monster eyeballs, I got those at Walmart, and they are in the Wilton cake section..
-But you could use red, yellow or green mini m&m's or color some frosting and pipe them on.
+For the mummy eyeballs, I used red mini m&m's and for the monster eyeballs, I got those at Walmart.
+They are in the Wilton cake section.
+However, you could use red, yellow or green mini m&m's or color some frosting and pipe them on.